> About AATK

 Officers and Board Members

-On behalf of all AATK members, I want to express my sincere gratitude to the Korea Foundation for its generous funds, which have made our annual meetings financially possible and stabilized over the years.
-I specially thank Director Hyeon Seon Choi for her sincere interest in and continuous support for the future of the AATK.
-This is her last year as Director in Los Angeles Office, and she will be greatly missed.
-I also want to thank Columbia University for their generous financial and precious moral support.
-Without it, this year’s meeting would not have been possible under such a tight schedule of converting the conference entirely online.
-Our very special thanks go to Professor Emeritus Ho-min Sohn at the Korean Language Education & Research Center (KLEAR) for the generous contribution to the AATK.
+On behalf of all AATK members, I now want to express my sincerest gratitude to the Korea Foundation for its generous financial support, which has made our annual meetings fiscally possible, providing over the past decades.
+I specially thank Director Chungmin Lee for his genuine interest in and continuous support for the future of the AATK.
+Additionally, I want to make particular mention of Cornell University’s generous financial contributions.
+Without Ms. Meejeong Song’s effort to secure the funds, this year’s meeting would not have been possible.

 American Association of Teachers of Korean, AATK

 “ Special thanks to Calligrapher Byungchul Park for Hangeul logo calligraphy ”